mdbloice/jupyterlab-freeze-improved/README.md

 - _Read-only_: Cell markdown source can be viewed by double-clicking on it, but cannot be changed.
 The cell also cannot be deleted.
 - _Frozen_: Cell input cannot be viewed by double-clicking on it.
 The cell cannot be deleted.

-To change the state of a selected cell, press the corresponding button on the toolbar:

 The individual cell's state is stored in its metadata and is applied to the cell if the extension is loaded.

 ## Requirements